krusve/krusve.github.io/_posts/2022-11-13-thm-ctf-bountyhackers.md

 ReDSynd1ca7e
 ```

-Through the second file we get a username 'lin':
+Through the second file we get a username 'lin' which might be used to answer **Q3**:
 ```bash
 $ cat task.txt
 1.)
 Protect Vicious.